All Collections

 8.2 Optional Reschedules

-Reschedules are optional for both adult sponsors in a match.
-An adult sponsor with a missing player or malfunctioning console may request a reschedule, choose to play at a disadvantage, or forfeit.
-Adult sponsors with an opponent requesting a reschedule may choose to accept or decline the reschedule at their sole discretion.
-Exceptions will be made by League Officials in unforeseen unavoidable circumstances.
+Reschedules are optional for both Sponsors in a match.
+A Sponsor with a missing player or malfunctioning console may request a reschedule, choose to play at a disadvantage or forfeit.
+Sponsors with an opponent requesting a reschedule may choose to accept or decline the reschedule at their sole discretion.
+Exceptions will be made by League Officials in unforeseen, uncontrollable circumstances.
 Some examples include but are not limited to natural disasters, emergencies, or game outages.

 8.3 Rescheduled Match Responsibility

-Once a match has been rescheduled, it is the responsibility of both teams to be present and ready to compete.
+Once a match has been rescheduled, both teams must be present and ready to compete.
 Any team that is unable to compete in the rescheduled match will receive a forfeit, regardless of the initial reschedule request.

 Preseason matches may not be rescheduled to another day.
 Slight delays for technical difficulties will be allowed as determined by League Officials.